The 1979 Iranian Revolution and the Lost Decade of Science: A Counterfactual Scientometric Analysis: Results: A Tale of Two Trajectories – Quantity and Quality

 \subsubsection{Model B (Perpetual Exponential Growth)}

-This model serves as a theoretical benchmark to illustrate the raw power of compounding.
+This model serves as a theoretical benchmark to illustrate the power of compounding.
 It assumes that the institutional momentum Iran had built up in the decade prior to the revolution would continue indefinitely.
 We calculate the Compound Annual Growth Rate (CAGR) from 1970 to 1978, which stood at a robust $r \approx 13.1\%$.
 The projection is then calculated using the standard exponential growth formula:

-As shown by the dotted gray line in Figure 13, this model projects an unrealistic output of over 1.2 million papers by 2024.
-While no system sustains such a high growth rate forever, it provides a startling mathematical ceiling for Iran's lost potential, suggesting a trajectory that could have theoretically rivaled the absolute scale of modern-day China.
+As shown by the dotted gray line in Figure 14, this model projects an unrealistic output of over 1.2 million papers by 2024.
+While no system can sustain such a high growth rate forever, it highlights a significant mathematical limitation for Iran's lost potential, suggesting a trajectory that could have theoretically rivaled the scale of modern-day China.